-- new or upgraded interchange facilities at key nodes; - improvements to high use bus stops, e.g. better facilities at the stop and on pedestrian access routes; and - improved park and ride facilities.
+- bus priority on major corridors; - new or upgraded interchange facilities at key nodes; - improvements to high use bus stops, e.g. better facilities at the stop and on pedestrian access routes; and - improved park and ride facilities.

 Recommended region-wide improvements include: